kscarlett/terraform-provider-humid/README.md

 I'd recommend against using this for now as I'm actively working on it.

 If that doesn't deter you though, you can follow the example in [examples/humid.tf](examples/humid.tf).
-You may notice that it bears a lot of similarity to the `hashicorp/random` provider, and that's because that's what I based this off.
+You may notice that it bears a lot of similarity to the `hashicorp/random` provider - that's because that's what I based this off.

 ## Contributing